ExpediaGroup/shunting-yard/README.md

 #### Change only the replica table name but the database remains same as source

-In this case, the replica database name is not provided in the `table-replications` and hence, it will be same as source database name.
+In this case, the replica database name is not provided in the `table-replications` and therefore, it will be same as source database name.

     table-replications:
       - source-table: